 Following the invasion of Poland in September 1939, Einsatzgruppen extermination squads murdered Polish elites, as well as terrorising and killing groups of Jews.
 The systematic mass murder of up to six million Jews, between 250,000 and half a million Roma and Sinti (‘Gypsies’), as well as ‘partisans’ and others, developed after the invasion of the Soviet Union in 1941.
 The ‘Holocaust by bullets’, in which around one third of the Jewish victims of Nazism perished, involved hundreds of thousands of killers, including many local collaborators and auxiliaries across eastern Europe.
 From late 1941, a more ‘efficient’ means of killing was developed, using gas vans in Chełmno, and specially designed gas chambers in Bełżec, Sobibór, Treblinka, Majdanek, and, most notoriously, Auschwitz-Birkenau.

 Organised mass murder was an integral part of the Nazi vision for a German-dominated Europe, to be achieved through an aggressive war of expansion.
 This entailed the brutal murder and subjugation of Slavic people seen as ‘inferior’, including mass starvation and exploitation for forced labour.
-Around three million Red Army prisoners of war were left to starve or die of disease in POW camps run by the German army, or were summarily shot because they were considered to be Jews, Commissars, or otherwise dangerous.
-More than three million Soviet prisoners of war were left to starve in POW camps run by the German army.
+More than three million Red Army prisoners of war were left to starve or die of disease in POW camps run by the German army, or were summarily shot because they were considered to be Jews, Commissars, or otherwise dangerous.

 Mass murder in Lithuania: The case of Kovno (Kaunas)